ML-KULeuven/problog/docs/source/modeling_basic.rst

     ancestor(X, Y) :- parent(X, Y).

 We want to find out the descendents of Ann (i.e. the query `ancestor(ann, X)`).
-In standard ProbLog this program goes into an infinite recursion because the call to `ancestor(ann, X)` leads immediately back to the equivalent call `ancestor(ann, Z)`.
+In standard Prolog this program goes into an infinite recursion because the call to `ancestor(ann, X)` leads immediately back to the equivalent call `ancestor(ann, Z)`.

 In tabled Prolog, the identical call is detected and postponed,